- Published on

 Holy sheep.

-Let's look at the stock price of the largest High Bandwidth Memory manufacturer.
+Let's look at the stock price of one of the largest High Bandwidth Memory producers.

 4X over the last year?
 Checks out :')